Table of contents

 Imports to Vietnam are growing steadily every year.
 In this article, we will provide you with some insights on how to calculate import tax and duty in Vietnam.

-Before diving into import taxes in Vietnam, here’s a quick overview of some essential points you should know about importing to Vietnam:
+Before diving into calculating import tax and duty in Vietnam, here’s a quick overview of some essential points you should know about importing to Vietnam:

-#2 In order to import to Vietnam, you need to have a company registered in Vietnam.
+#2 To import to Vietnam, a receiver in Vietnam who have a registered company is required.
 Another option would be to use an importer of record service.